Below you can find useful information to organize your language travel to Rome.

 You will be asked to fill in a form and then return a few days later to pick up the card.

 Where to get information

-In the center of Rome there are several tourist information centers which give information about cultural events and happenings in the city and its surroundings.
+In the center of Rome there are several tourist information areas which give information about cultural events and happenings in the city and its surroundings.
 Many travel agencies also have information about train and bus time tables, guided tours in the city and sightseeing.
-Some also provide lists of authorised guides for tours.
-You can receive at our front desk your free of charge monthly magazine for Rome – “Romeing”.
+Some also provide lists of authorized guides for tours.
+You can receive your free of charge monthly magazine for Rome – “Romeing” –at our front desk.

-At the news stand you can buy the monthly magazines with information about cultural events in Rome and its surroundings.
-The booklet «Trova Roma» comes out every Thursday with the newspaper ‘La RepubbIica’.
+At the newsstand you can buy the monthly magazines with more information about cultural events in Rome and its surroundings.
+The booklet “Trova Roma” comes out every Thursday alongside the newspaper ‘La RepubbIica’.
 More information can also be found in the regional part of the daily newspaper ‘La Repubblica'.

 Official Tourist Board (EPT);

 - Ente Provinciale per il Turismo di Roma,

 PITs are open 365 days a year and are located all over the centre and in the main transport terminals.
 Open from 9:30 am to 7:00 pm